Build flexible multi-level category navigation and content display in AnQiCMS template

 </ul>

-In the above example, we loop through the second-level navigation:{% for inner in item.NavList %}Internally,archiveListThe label obtained the documents under the category associated with the current second-level navigation.
+In the above example, we are in the loop of the second-level navigation:{% for inner in item.NavList %}Internally, through:archiveListThe label obtained the documents under the category associated with the current second-level navigation.

-• categoryId=inner.PageIdIt is crucial, as it passes the child category ID of the current loop to the document list tag, thereby only displaying documents under the child category.
+• categoryId=inner.PageIdIt is crucial, it passes the current loop subcategory ID to the document list tag, thereby only displaying the documents under the subcategory.

-• limit="8"It limits the number of documents displayed.
+• limit="8"It then limits the number of documents displayed.

 Four, Optimize User Experience and SEO

-Building multi-level category navigation is not just about display, it also requires considering user experience and search engine optimization:
+Building multi-level category navigation is not just about display, it also needs to consider user experience and search engine optimization:

-• Breadcrumbs navigation:On the detail page or list page, throughbreadcrumbThe tag displays the breadcrumb navigation of the current position, which helps users understand their position in the website structure and facilitates returning to the parent page.
+• Breadcrumbs navigation:On detail pages or list pages, throughbreadcrumbLabel displays the breadcrumb navigation at the current position, helping users understand their position in the website structure and facilitating navigation to the upper-level page.

 {% breadcrumb crumbs with index="首页" title=true %}